kubevirt/containerized-data-importer/README.md

 #### golden-pvc.yaml

 This is the template PVC.
-No namespace is supplied since the PVC is excpected to be created from the "golden" namespace.
-A storage class is also not provided since there is excpected to be a default storage class per cluster.
 A storage class will need to be added if the default storage provider does not met the needs of golden images.
 For example, when copying VM image files, the backend storage should support fast-cloning, and thus a non-default storage class may be needed.

 ##### Edit:
 -  `storageClassName:` change this to the desired storage class for high speed cloning.